 Although few currently exist, local stock markets can serve as spaces where unaccredited investors can trade securities in established local businesses.
 A national model is Mission Markets, a website that contains several platforms on which users can find and trade all kinds of securities related to environmentally and socially conscious businesses.
 Examples of pilot local or regional efforts include the experimental LanX local exchange in Lancaster, Pennsylvania, and UNIEX, a website that lists public companies and aims to enable users to buy and sell shares directly with one another.

 Why not combine your investments with others for greater impact?
 Participants in local investment clubs are allowed to pool their money and invest in any securities they wish, then split up the profits—provided that every member is actively involved in every investment decision of the group.
 In Maine, members of the No Small Potatoes Investment Club chip in a minimum of $5,000 each, and the pooled funds are used to provide micro-loans to local farmers that need them.

 The San Francisco-based group Slow Money provides tools for people to invest directly in individual small food enterprises where they live.
 The group is also exploring ways to expand lending from local banks and credit unions to local business, including through the use of municipal bonds for collateral.

 In addition to these community-oriented investments, Shuman guides us through the lucrative opportunities that we have to "invest locally in ourselves"—by paying off debt, investing in our own homes, making energy efficiency improvements, and contributing to self-directed IRAs.
 This can bring financial reward that far outweighs the benefits of external investments.
 Shuman goes so far as to claim that, “For many Americans, perhaps even most, these opportunities are so big and compelling that they might never need to think about their IRAs or retirement funds again.”

-Lisa Mastny is Director of Communications and Online Media at the Center for a New American Dream.
+Lisa Mastny is Director of Communications and Online Media at New Dream.